beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 * Say we want to predict housing prices given a house's area.
 * Just area is insufficient to actually predict house prices, but just pay attention to concepts.
+* House area is formally called our *feature*.
+In real-life ML problems you usually have a lot more features.
 --

-### Collect your features
+### Collect your data

 ![image](static/images/housefail.jpg)

 Go outside, look at houses and get area and price.
-Once you've visited around a thousand houses, plot all house data out on a graph (x: area, y: price)
+Plot all house data out on a graph with area on the x-axis and price on the y-axis.

 --